ElektraInitiative/libelektra/src/plugins/reference/README.md

 ## Introduction

-This plugin serves one single purpose: the validation of reference values inside of keys.
+This plugin serves one single purpose: the validation of references from key to another inside the KDB.

 To specify a key as a reference add the metakey `check/reference`.
 Currently the metakey supports the three values `single`, `recursive` and `alternative`.
 While the value